tylermilner/VaporDockerDemo/README.md

 ### Development Docker Compose File

- `docker-compose.yml` currently specifies an "api" and a "db" container, which corresponds to our Vapor server app and PostgreSQL database, respectively.
+ `docker-compose.yml` currently specifies an "api" container, which corresponds to our Vapor server app.
 The file also maps directories and ports inside of the container to directories and ports on our host machine so that we can share the same development folder on the filesystem and easily test the app from our host machine.

 ### Running the App